HerculesCRUE/ib-asio-docs-/01-Red_de_Ontologías_Hércules/ASIO_Red_de_Ontologias_Hercules.md

 ***Note 2*** queries for CQ13 and CQ14 are just presented as 'sheer queries' and do not implement insertions and/or updates.

+***Note 3*** whenever there is syntax error when introducing a query a Java exception is thrown.
+This functionality is provided by Wikibase and it is the expected output.
+Furthermore, the query it self shows the syntax error and provides and provides hints on how to fix it.

 ### General questions

 | Competence question                                          | Comment                                                      |